What is a Sitemap?

 The Sitemap protocol format consists of XML tags.
 The file must be UTF-8 encoded and data values in the Sitemaps should be entity escaped.
 The xml Sitemap must:

-• The namespace (protocol standard) should be specified within the tag
+tag and end with a closing tag - The namespace (protocol standard) should be specified within the

-• A entry must be included for each URL, as a parent XML tag
+entry must be included for each URL, as a parent XML tag - A

-• A child entry must be included for each parent tag
+child entry must be included for each parent tag

 Another very important aspect to be remembered is that all URLs in a Sitemap must be from a single host, such as www.example.com.